Azure/Azure-Sentinel/Playbooks/Group-IB/readme.md

 d.
 GIB API URL - is an GIB TI&A API URL <br>
 e.
 Configure API Key variable.
 API Key can be generated in the Profile Section in Group-IB TI&A Web Interface, it's highly recommended to use Azure Key Vault Playbook Get Secret control

+Note: In case if you faced an issue while deploying one of the Playbooks via the ARM template's option, please refer to the Playbook json file and do a manual copy & paste activity to a blank Playbook (Logic App), also please ensure keeping the default value of PlaybookName as is since there is a dependencies at other playbooks for the messages batching process.

 ## Register an Azure AD App for TI Indicators Graph API Write Access
 1. Go to Azure Active Directory / App Registrations
 2. Create +New Registration